Kryttax/kryttax/README.md

 ## Hello, I'm Kryttax! 👋

-I'm a Programmer that loves building games, apps and websites.<br/>
+I'm a Software Programmer that loves building apps, games and websites.<br/>

 I'm always looking for new projects that I can tweak and use in my daily life.